emf-creaf/emf_newsletters/Current.md

 -  Software hackaton held in CREAF (2 days, Oct 2024), with researchers from U.Zaragoza and U.P.
 Valencia to progress in the coupling between `medfateland` and the hydrological model SERGHEI.

--  Meeting between EMF two research groups from CTFC, with the aim to strengthen the collaboration in development of simulation and post-processing tools (e.g. estimation of ecosystem services).
+-  Meeting between EMF and two research groups from CTFC, with the aim to strengthen the collaboration in development of simulation and post-processing tools (e.g. estimation of ecosystem services).

 ### Training & mentoring